azer/declarative-js/README.md

-## Write Declarative JavaScript With No Callbacks Nor Promises
+## Declarative JavaScript With No Callbacks Nor Promises

 This repository demonstrates how do I benefit from [tiny](http://npm.im/new-partial)